wansco/TAM_M1/README.md

 ```
 <br /><br />

-Heres the zip file for the TAM files.
+Here's the zip file for the TAM files.
 You should be able to run this from anywhere, but if you want to keep with convention, copy it into the program files folder above:

 https://github.com/wansco/TAM_M1/releases/download/TAM_1.9.22/TAM.zip